eisenzopf/qsip_specification/qsip_v1.0.md

 ### 11.2.
 Bandwidth Efficiency

 JSON payloads are relatively verbose compared to binary formats.
-Implementations MAY use compression (e.g., DEFLATE, Brotli) at the QUIC stream level if negotiated, or a more compact serialization like CBOR if universally adopted in a future QSIP version or profile.
+Implementations MAY use compression (e.g., DEFLATE, Brotli) at the QUIC stream level if negotiated, or a more compact serialization like CBOR if universally adopted in a future QSRP version or profile.
 For now, JSON is mandated for interoperability.
 Efficient codecs (Opus, AV1) are recommended for media.
 QUIC header and transport mechanisms are more efficient than TCP/TLS/HTTP stacks.

 ### 11.3.
 Congestion Control

-QSIP relies on QUIC's built-in congestion control mechanisms (e.g., NewReno, CUBIC, BBR) to adapt to network conditions.
-Application-level rate limiting or prioritization (e.g., for critical signaling messages over large file transfer notifications) MAY be implemented by QSIP servers.
+QSRP relies on QUIC's built-in congestion control mechanisms (e.g., NewReno, CUBIC, BBR) to adapt to network conditions.
+Application-level rate limiting or prioritization (e.g., for critical signaling messages over large file transfer notifications) MAY be implemented by QSRP servers.
 DSCP marking recommendations MAY be provided in future revisions for QoS.

 ## 12. Security Considerations

-Security is a fundamental design principle of QSIP.
+Security is a fundamental design principle of QSRP.

-* **Transport Security**: All QSIP communication MUST be over QUIC, which mandates TLS 1.3 encryption.
+* **Transport Security**: All QSRP communication MUST be over QUIC, which mandates TLS 1.3 encryption.
 This protects against eavesdropping, tampering, and replay of signaling messages at the transport layer.

 * **Authentication**: Strong authentication of users and devices is enforced via the REGISTER message and auth_token.
 Implementations MUST use secure methods for token generation, management, and validation.

 * **End-to-End Encryption (E2EE)**: For media, SFrame is RECOMMENDED for E2EE.
-KEY_EXCHANGE messages facilitate secure transfer of SFrame keys over the already encrypted QSIP channel.
+KEY_EXCHANGE messages facilitate secure transfer of SFrame keys over the already encrypted QSRP channel.
 For messaging, a similar E2EE scheme (like Signal Protocol, OLM/Megolm) MAY be implemented by encrypting the content of MESSAGE payloads, with keys exchanged via KEY_EXCHANGE or a similar mechanism.

 * **Authorization**: Servers MUST enforce authorization checks to ensure users can only perform actions and access data they are permitted to (e.g., joining private groups, moderating, accessing user profiles).

-* **Data Validation**: All incoming QSIP messages and payloads MUST be rigorously validated to prevent injection attacks, denial of service, or crashes due to malformed data.
+* **Data Validation**: All incoming QSRP messages and payloads MUST be rigorously validated to prevent injection attacks, denial of service, or crashes due to malformed data.
 This includes checking data types, lengths, and allowed values.

 * **Denial of Service (DoS) Mitigation**: Servers SHOULD implement rate limiting, connection limits, and potentially QUIC-level mitigations (e.g., address validation) to protect against DoS attacks.

 * **Replay Protection**: QUIC/TLS provides replay protection at the transport layer.
-For application-level idempotency where needed (e.g., financial transactions if QSIP were extended), message_id can be used.
+For application-level idempotency where needed (e.g., financial transactions if QSRP were extended), message_id can be used.

 * **Privacy**: See Section 13.